apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies whether to synchronize updates parameters to the config manager.</p>
+<p>Specifies whether to synchronize updates parameters to the config manager.
+Specifies two ways of controller to reload the parameter:
+- set to &lsquo;True&rsquo;, execute the reload action in sync mode, wait for the completion of reload
+- set to &lsquo;False&rsquo;, execute the reload action in async mode, just update the &lsquo;Configmap&rsquo;, no need to wait</p>
 </td>
 </tr>
 </tbody>